-After 22 years of studying REligious Extremism, I learned that Islam is a Seed Faith and Our Task is to bury it in the mythological dark
+After 22 years of studying REligious Extremism, I Discovered that Islam is a Seed Faith, and Our Task is to bury it in the mythological dark.

 REVIEWS